HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 When looking at the problem by ranked pages, we see a similarly troubling pattern.
 In particular, 63% of the top 1,000 websites accessed on mobile devices ship at least one render blocking script in the `<head>`, and the proportion of pages increases as we proceed through the ranks.

 There are solutions to this: using `defer` is a relatively safe bet that will unblock the DOM from rendering.
-Using `async`—when _possible_—is a good option, and will allow scripts to run immediately, but those scripts must not have any dependencies on other `<script>` elements, otherwise errors could occur.
+Using `async` (when possible) is a good option, and will allow scripts to run immediately, but those scripts must not have any dependencies on other `<script>` elements, otherwise errors could occur.

 Where possible, render-critical JavaScript can be placed in the footer and preloaded so the browser can get a head start on requesting those resources.
 Either way, the state of render-blocking JavaScript in tandem with how much JavaScript we ship is not good, and web developers should make more of an effort to curb these issues.

 ### Injected scripts

-Script injection is a pattern where an `[HTMLScriptElement](https://developer.mozilla.org/docs/Web/API/HTMLScriptElement)` is created in JavaScript using `[document.createElement](https://developer.mozilla.org/docs/Web/API/Document/createElement)` and injected into the DOM with a DOM insertion method.
-Alternatively, `<script>` element markup in a string can be injected into the DOM via the `[innerHTML` method](https://developer.mozilla.org/docs/Web/API/Element/innerHTML).
+Script injection is a pattern where an [`HTMLScriptElement`](https://developer.mozilla.org/docs/Web/API/HTMLScriptElement) is created in JavaScript using [`document.createElement`](https://developer.mozilla.org/docs/Web/API/Document/createElement) and injected into the DOM with a DOM insertion method.
+Alternatively, `<script>` element markup in a string can be injected into the DOM via the [`innerHTML`](https://developer.mozilla.org/docs/Web/API/Element/innerHTML) method.

 Script injection is a fairly common practice used in a number of scenarios, but the problem with it is that [it defeats the browser's preload scanner](https://web.dev/preload-scanner/#injected-async-scripts) by making the script undiscoverable as the initial HTML payload is parsed.
-This can affect metrics such as [Largest Contentful Paint (LCP)](https://web.dev/lcp/) if the injected script resource is ultimately responsible for rendering markup—which itself can kick off long tasks to parse large chunks of markup on the fly.
+This can affect metrics such as [Largest Contentful Paint (LCP)](https://web.dev/lcp/) if the injected script resource is ultimately responsible for rendering markup, which itself can kick off long tasks to parse large chunks of markup on the fly.

 {{ figure_markup(
     image="injected-scripts.png",